mohamedmohsen20/tutorials/lessons/083/README.md

 - Cert manager components
 - Difference between Issuer vs ClusterIssuer (Namespaced/K8s secrets location)
 - 1,2 use cases for Internal services such as Grafana, example 3 for publicly facing
+- How DNS works and how to resolve private DNS such as route53

 ## Deploy Prometheus on Kubernetes
 - Install Prometheus